GrahamArden/notes/personal/camper_checklist.md

 ## Other

-_These should be kept in the van, but it's best to check_
+_Apart from the [tiny tool kit](https://tinytoolk.it/), these should be kept in the van, but it's best to check_

 - 2 x Camping towels
 - 2 x Camp chairs